Ray Metcalfe

-Ray Metcalfe (born August 29, 1950) is a politician and political activist in Alaska.
+Ray Metcalfe (born August 29, 1950) is an American politician and political activist from Alaska.
 Metcalfe has served in the Alaska House of Representatives as a Republican between 1979 and 1983, been active as an activist with the Republican Moderate Party founded by himself, and later became a Democrat, running unsuccessfully for the United States Senate in 2016.

 Personal life

 Ray Metcalfe was born on the Crow Indian Reservation in Montana, where he lived until he left home at the age of 15.
 He spent the next few years hitchhiking around the country, attending high schools in multiple cities and states until graduating from Billings Senior High School in Billings, Montana in 1969.
 He then hitchhiked to Alaska, arriving June 5, 1969 with a bedroll, a backpack and $52.00 in his pocket.

 His life in Alaska alternated between Alaska's oil fields and college, studying business and history until he opened Metcalfe Real Estate Company in 1976, which he operates to this day.